symblai/symbl-web-sdk/README.md

 You can mute and unmute the connected device by simply calling `symbl.mute()` or `symbl.unmute()`.

-Note that if `disconnectOnStopRequest` is passed in as `true` in the `createStream` function call, the `mute` and `unmute` function also invoke the `start` and `stop` functions, that signal the Streaming API to start and stop processing the audio being sent in between these two calls.
+Note that if `disconnectOnStopRequest` is passed in as `false` in the `createStream` function call, the `mute` and `unmute` function also invoke the `start` and `stop` functions, that signal the Streaming API to start and stop processing the audio being sent in between these two calls.

 ### Muting